Wtyd/githooks/tests/System/Tests Plan.md

 ## Fast Strategy
 The system tests for the Fast Strategy are in the `ExecuteFastStrategySystemTest` file.
 In all cases we consider that ALL the tools are configured.
 * For the **Non-accelerable tools** (Check Security and Php Copy Paste Detector) there are two possible results, OK and KO.
-* For the **accelerable tools** (Code Sniffer, Parallel-Lint and Php Stan) there are 3 possible results:
+* For the **accelerable tools** (Code Sniffer, Parallel-Lint and Php Stan) there are 4 possible results:
     1. OK: the tool runs and ends successfully.
     2. KO: the tool runs and ends with some error.
     3. Skip: the tool does not runs.
 For this, all the modified files are not in the tool's paths.
     4. OK (exclude).
 This means that the tool runs but the modified files are in the tool's exclude.
-* For Mess Detector is the same that accelerable tools but OK (exclude) change to OK (exclude):
-        - OK (exclude): is the same scenario but change the response of Php Mess Detector.
-Phpmd causes error in GitHooks.

-    The true table is:
+    The table with the tools and their possible outputs is:
     |Check Security | CPDetector | Code Sniffer | Mess Detector |   Parallel-Lint |   PhpStan  |
     |:-------------:|:----------:|:------------:|---------------|:---------------:|:----------:|
     |       OK      |   OK       |      OK      |      OK       |       OK        |     OK     |